Mansich0102/Crime_Hotspot_Detection/README.md

  7. Machine Learning :
     Develop and evaluate machine learning models
     i.
 K- means
-    Check the Silhouette Score for AcAccuracy
+    Check the Silhouette Score for Accuracy
 9. Cluster Analysis
     Visualize the data on the basis of clusters